structlogging/structlogger/README.md

 add dependency to your project
 ```
 <dependency>
-    <groupId>cz.muni.fi</groupId>
+    <groupId>com.github.tantalor93</groupId>
     <artifactId>structlogger</artifactId>
     <version>1.0-SNAPSHOT</version>
 </dependency>
 ```

-then you should set compiler argument `schemasRoot` in order to set path where schemas are generated, also you can set package (namespace) for auto generated events using compiler argument `generatedEventsPackage`, which takes qualified package (dot notation, e.g. cz.muni.fi).
+then you should set compiler argument `schemasRoot` in order to set path where schemas are generated, also you can set package (namespace) for auto generated events using compiler argument `generatedEventsPackage`, which takes qualified package (dot notation, e.g. com.github.tantalor93).
 You can set compiler arguments using maven-compiler-plugin

 ```
 <plugin>